Table

 What is Risk Detection?

-Risk detection is the process by which companies identify and analyse existing risks in the workplace.
-Risk detection is an important part of overall workplace safety.
+Risk detection is the process by which companies identify and analyze existing risks in the workplace.
+Risk detection is an important part of overall workplace safety

 It allows management to carefully account for and evaluate risks to ensure employee safety.
 Once risks are detected and identified, the management creates proper safety measures.